 In the care of a loved one who lives with a disability, families play an essential role.
 They can remain in their own home if you provide quality care.
 An added service offered by a non-medical home care provider can significantly improve the quality of life for differently able family members and let them fully grow and experience life.

 The likelihood is that you will be able to find a home that offers convenient access for regular visits inside Australia since there are hundreds of special needs homes for adults.

-The Penrith and Seven Hills nursing home for adults with disabilities is the premier setting for individuals with special needs.
-The state-of-the-art facilities at Penrith and Seven Hills are explicitly designed with special needs in mind, providing a wealth of activities, amenities, and opportunities to develop intellectually and emotionally for its residents.
+The Blacktown and Seven Hills nursing home for adults with disabilities is the premier setting for individuals with special needs.
+The state-of-the-art facilities at Blacktown and Seven Hills are explicitly designed with special needs in mind, providing a wealth of activities, amenities, and opportunities to develop intellectually and emotionally for its residents.

-We invite you to Advance Care to learn more about our Penrith and Seven Hill accommodation and experience the comforts of a warm and inviting community for yourself.
+We invite you to Advance Care to learn more about our Blacktown and Seven Hill accommodation and experience the comforts of a warm and inviting community for yourself.